 1. Competitive Rates and Government Support

-Public sector banks provide education loans at lower interest rates compared to private lenders, often with government-backed subsidies such as CSIS and Padho Pardesh schemes that help reduce the overall cost.
+Public sector banks provide education loans at lower interest rates compared to private lenders, often with government-backed interest subsidies such as the Central Sector Interest Subsidy (CSIS) for economically weaker domestic students and the PM Vidyalaxmi scheme, which help reduce the overall cost.
+Note: the erstwhile Padho Pardesh interest-subsidy scheme for overseas study by minority-community students was discontinued from 2022-23 and is no longer available to new applicants.

 2. Flexible Repayment and Moratorium Period